[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 Scotland is proud of this buttery, mildly sweet cookie, and they should be!
 It is ubiquitous in every store, every gift shop, and every restaurant.
 And after trying multiple brands, we determined that our favorite was…Walker’s shortbread.

-Walker’s is available the world over, so one would naturally assume that they are good at marketing and maybe not so good at baking.
-But those tasty cookies melt in your mouth the way other varieties just didn’t.
-And the great thing is you can get them at home too!
-Click here to order!
+Walker’s is available worldwide, so one would naturally assume they are good at marketing and maybe not so good at baking.
+But those tasty cookies melt in your mouth the way other varieties just don’t.
+And the great thing is you can get them at home, too!
+Click here to order

 Haggis

 Haggis is the Scottish national dish and gets a lot of teasing.
-It is a mixture of sheep liver, heart, and lungs that is mixed with oatmeal and seasoning.
-It tastes like a slightly gamey sausage if you can forget what goes into making it.
+It is a mixture of sheep liver, heart, and lungs mixed with oatmeal and seasoning.
+If you can forget what goes into making it, it tastes like a slightly gamey sausage.
 My boys, loving all weird meats, took to haggis like a fish to water.
 Grocery store haggis was a common request, and it was ordered almost daily when we ate out.

 Sausage Rolls